Learning-Games/open-games-RLib/Docs/DEPLOYMENT.md

 1. Update the Haskell image and push it

 2. Update the workflow files.
-   0. Include the correct image information (NOTE this might be needed for both the learning step and the analysis step)
+   0. Include the correct R image information (NOTE Haskell just uses a base image)
    1. Include the correct experiment to be run
    2. NOTE: both yaml files may need to be updated